kevin-lambda/kevin-lambda/dev_log.md

 #### **!!!
 Upkeep:**

 - !!!!!!
-MAY 21 2023.
+August 09 2023.
 Render database will shut down because it only lasts for 90 days.
 Will need to either make a copy of the database... somehow.
 Then in render, make a new database instance, get it's internal connection URL, and use it as the key in the web service enviroment variables.

 #### **Reviewed:**